component/dom/Readme.md

 ## Stand-alone

-  Stand-alone with no dependencies dom is ~5kb gzipped, just simply include `./dom.js` to your application and reference the `dom` global.
+  This library may be used stand-alone without the component tool, simply add ./dom.js to your application and reference the `dom` global.
+With all its dependencies dom is ~5kb gzipped.

 ## Example